How Quantum Are Non-Negative Wavefunctions?: One-Dimensional Chain

-Then, we can apply the results above and show that the expected entanglement between $i,i+2$ for this three site system is bounded by $c \log(d)$, where $c<1$ is from Proposition \ref{PropDecrease}.
-Hence, if we consider the original wavefunction (without projecting onto a state on spins $1,...,i-1$ and $i+3,...,L$) we find that the expected entanglement across the cut $i,i+2$ is bounded by $c \log(d)$.
-However, we can now repeat the process, considering the entanglement across the cut $i,i+3$ after measuring spin $i+2$.
-In this way we find that: \begin{prop} For any one-dimensional line of qudits, labelled $1,...,L$, all with dimension bounded by $d$, for any non-negative wavefunction on this line which has zero correlation length in the sense above, given any pair $i,j$, with $i<j$, the expected entanglement entropy between spins $1,...,i$ and spins $j,...,L$ after measurement of spins $i+1,...,j-1$ in the computational basis is bounded by \be \overline{S(\rho_{1,...,i})} \leq c^{j-i-1} \log(d) \ee for the constant $c<1$ from Proposition \ref{PropDecrease}. \end{prop}
+In this way we find that: \begin{prop} For any one-dimensional line of qudits, labelled $1,...,L$, all with dimension bounded by $d$, for any non-negative wavefunction on this line which has zero correlation length in the sense above, given any pair $i,j$, with $i<j$, the expected entanglement entropy between spins $1,...,i$ and spins $j,...,L$ after measurement of spins $i+1,...,j-1$ in the computational basis is bounded by \be \overline{S(\rho_{1,...,i})} \leq \spo(j-i) \log(d), \ee where $\spo(\cdot)$ is a superpolynomially decaying function. \end{prop}